SOCIOLOGY OF MENTAL HEALTH - 2024/5

 Thus, the summative assessment for this module consists of:

-- Critical case study 2 (50%) – students are asked to engage with whether or not mentally disordered offenders should be treated differently.
-They write this up as if it is a hearing with two opposing experts.
+Students are asked to engage with whether or not mentally disordered offenders should be treated differently.
+They will write this up as a transcript of a debate between two opposing experts.
+It is possible to engage with a different topic in consultation with the module leader.

 Formative assessment and feedback